 Now that you have an idea of what forms to use to communicate with employees, how should you shape your open enrollment communications?
 Again, the following is meant to provide guidance:

-- You’re not just communicating, you’re marketing.
+1. You’re not just communicating, you’re marketing.
 Make sure your subject lines or titles and the headlines of your messaging grabs the attention of the employee.
 Set the hook.
 Give the employee whatever incentive you can.
-In other words, what’s in it for them?
+In other words, what’s in it for them and what about this message is exciting.

-- Use plain language.
-Jargon or overly-corporate writing is, frankly, a turn-off to employees.
+2. Use plain language.
+Jargon or overly-corporate writing can be a turn-off to employees.
 Talk to them like they’re sitting across from you, not as though you’re lecturing to them.

-- Mix up your “media.”
+6. Mix up your “media.”
 We talked earlier in the article about which communication methods work best, but a good rule of thumb is to use a variety of channels to push your message.
-Use an ESN, then email, put up posters, and then follow up with texts or phone calls.
+Use an ESN, then email, send digital postcards, and then follow up with texts or phone calls.
 Think as wide and deep as possible.

-Marsh & McLennan Agency can work with you to develop just the right plan for your organization.
-To learn more about communicating with employees about Open Enrollment, watch for more articles in this series.
+Marsh McLennan Agency can work with you to develop just the right plan for your organization.
+To learn more about communicating with employees about Open Enrollment, watch for more articles on our blog.
 You can also contact your MMA representative to set up a meeting to work through your plan.